Brand Names: Dyrenium

-Triamterene is also used to treat edema caused by having too much aldosterone in your body.
+Triamterene is also used to treat edema caused by using steroid medicine or having too much aldosterone in your body.
 Aldosterone is a hormone produced by the adrenal glands to help regulate the salt and water balance in your body.

-Triamterene may also be used for purposes other than those listed in this medication guide.
+Triamterene may also be used for purposes not listed in this medication guide.

 What are the possible side effects of triamterene (Dyrenium)?